jshemas/spamService/README.md

 ==============
 [![Build Status](https://travis-ci.org/jshemas/spamService.png?branch=master)](https://travis-ci.org/jshemas/spamService)

 A simple node module for checking for spam in user inputs.
+This module comes with a full list of spam words!

 ### Installation
 ```